TomThorpe/UINavigationBarAdjustableTint/README.md

 UINavigationBarAdjustableTint
 =============================
-A subclass of UINavigationBar that allows you to control the level of tint brightness that is applied to the tintColor
+A subclass of UINavigationBar that allows you to control the level of tint brightness that is applied to the tintColor.
+Here's some example screenshots of the demo app included in the source:

+##### Red tintColor with varying brightness:
 ![Screenshot](Screenshots/1.png)![Screenshot](Screenshots/2.png)![Screenshot](Screenshots/3.png)

+##### Grey tintColor with varying brightness:
 ![Screenshot](Screenshots/4.png)![Screenshot](Screenshots/5.png)

+##### Cyan tintColor with varying brightness:
 ![Screenshot](Screenshots/6.png)![Screenshot](Screenshots/7.png)